 B.R.
 Cohen and Simon Tonev talk with guests about the wonders of miscellany on Lafayette College's WJRH.
-Set in academic culture, usually not about it, Michelle Polton-Simon is our producer, Thomas Williams is the co-producer, Ian Morse is the Fact Checker, and Will Gordon is the Playlist Intern.
+Set in academic culture, usually not about it, Michelle Polton-Simon is our producer, Ian Morse is the Fact Checker, and Will Gordon is the Playlist Intern.
 Follow us @somelaterdate and find us on Facebook.

 Released on Feb 13, 2017